AVEVA/CONNECT-data-services-developer-docs/content/communities/community-invite.md

 - You must have the email address for the tenant administrator from the tenant you are inviting.

-## Step 1: Inviter sends invite
+## Step 1: Invite a tenant to the community

-To send an invite to a community, follow these steps:
+To invite another tenant to the community, follow these steps:

 1. In the left pane, select **Data Management** > **Communities**.